 - Fluoride treatments and sealants (especially for children)

-Tip for Oakville residents: Dental fee guides in Ontario are updated annually, and your insurance company reimburses based on them.
-If your dentist charges above the guide, you might pay the difference.
-It’s always a good idea to ask, “Do you follow the Ontario Dental Association’s fee guide?” before your appointment.
+Tip for Oakville residents: Dental fee guides in Ontario (published by the Ontario Dental Association) are updated annually.
+Insurance companies usually reimburse based on these guides.
+If your dentist charges above the guide, you may have to pay the difference (balance billing).
+It’s always recommended to ask: “Do you follow the Ontario Dental Association’s fee guide?” before your appointment.

 2. Basic and Restorative Services